Himalayan Cycle 16 — Shenmuda Camp to Menbu Town Camp

 In a busy afternoon we also had a herd of goats, several local dogs and a man drive past close to camp in a large excavator.
 For a minute wondered if that was the response for not coughing up for the ground rent!
 Turned out he was just going to a nearby building construction site.

 Time for bed, a pass to climb tomorrow but not too far to ride (45km).
+The skies looked rather ominous, but we didn't get rain.

 At the end of the day